Successfully Manage Type 2 Diabetes

 If exercise is already a part of your daily routine, congratulations!
 You are in luck.
 Daily physical activity helps improve your diabetes management by:

-- reducing the risk of heart attack and stroke
+• reducing the risk of heart attacks and strokes

 How Much Exercise Is Enough?

-You don't have to start training for a marathon to get the exercise you need.
-The American Diabetes Association recommends 150 minutes per week of moderate-intensity aerobic activity, as well as resistance training three times per week.
+You certainly don't have to start training for a marathon to get the exercise you need.
+The American Diabetes Association recommends 150 minutes per week of moderate-intensity aerobic activity, as well as resistance training two or three times per week.

 If you haven't been active and plan to start adding exercise to your routine, ease into it.
 Just a 10-minute walk several times a day can build stamina, getting you ready for longer stretches.
 Always talk to your health care provider before starting a new exercise routine.